Easy As Cookies

 Vanilla extract and table salt round out the flavor in the cake.

-You can't make whipped cream without heavy cream.
-Neither light nor whipping cream will whip as well.
-And don't try non-dairy whipped topping; it's too soft anyway.
+You need heavy cream to make whipped cream for the filling; neither light nor whipping cream will whip as well.
+Don't try non-dairy whipped topping; it's too soft anyway.
+For a dairy-free version, see the dairy-free section.

 Cream also goes into the ganache with the semisweet chocolate.
-I'm partial to Ghirardelli chocolate chips (affiliate link), but choose something you enjoy eating - nothing too dark, and nothing too light.
-The 60% chocolate shown here is almost too rich.
+Choose something you enjoy eating - nothing too dark, and nothing too light.
+The 60% chocolate shown here is almost too rich; use something in the 40-55% range.

 A little powdered sugar goes into the whipped cream, but also importantly, you dust the yule log with the powdered sugar to give the cake a nice, wintery look of snow.